sgrvinod/a-PyTorch-Tutorial-to-Sequence-Labeling/README.md

 __*Dunston Checks In*?
 Really?__

-I didn't have a single thought about this movie for twenty years.
+I had no memory of this movie for twenty years.
 I was trying to think of a short sentence that would be easier to visualize in this tutorial and it just popped into my mind riding a wave of 90s nostalgia.

 <p align="center">
 <img src="./img/dci.jpg">
 </p>

 I wish I hadn't googled it though.
 Damn, the critics were harsh, weren't they?
 This gem was overwhelmingly and universally panned.
-I'm not sure I'd disagree if I watched it now, but that just goes to show the world is a lot more fun when you're a kid.
+I'm not sure I'd disagree if I watched it now, but that just goes to show the world is so much more fun when you're a kid.

 Didn't have to worry about LM-LSTM-CRFs or nuthin...